DataDog/hiring-engineers/answers.md

 <img src="https://github.com/Hostombe/hiring-engineers/blob/master/img/Datadog_Agent_Manager.png"/>

 Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
-Both machines got there individual Tags.
+Both machines got their individual Tags.
 The first mac got the tags in the first Picture

 <img src="https://github.com/Hostombe/hiring-engineers/blob/master/img/tags_exercise_agent.png"/>

-The next one is fort he second mac
+The next one is fort the second mac

 <img src="https://github.com/Hostombe/hiring-engineers/blob/master/img/tags_demo_agent.png"/>

-The Host map with all Tags (seperated by Agent)
+The Host map with all Tags (separated by Agent)

 1. Agent 1:
 <img src="https://github.com/Hostombe/hiring-engineers/blob/master/img/Agent_1.png"/>